chromindscan/chromind/README.md

 # Chromia as a Transparent AI Database

 ## The Need for Transparency in AI
 How do we know if those viral "AI trading" accounts are actually using AI?
-Most Crypto x AI projects claim to use AI for trading and meme generation, but provide zero proof.
-This project solves that by recording all AI interactions on-chain, making them publicly verifiable.
+Most Crypto x AI projects claim to use AI for trading, meme and tweet generation, but provide zero proof.
+This project solves that by recording all AI interactions on-chain, making them real time and publicly verifiable.

 ## Introduction